Keio University

 Parks Creating New Value for an Area

-The aforementioned American BID mechanism was introduced to the UK in the early 2000s, and there are currently just under 70 BIDs in London.
+The aforementioned American BID mechanism was introduced to the UK in the early 2000s, and there are currently nearly 70 BIDs in London.
 Among them, the Heart of London BID, which has been active since the very beginning, carries out activities such as cleaning and crime prevention while promoting the area to revitalize the district centered on Leicester Square and Piccadilly Circus.

-In the 90s, this viaduct was caught between a civic group active in advocating for its preservation as part of the area's identity and the railway company advocating for its removal.
-The change to a mayor who supported the preservation movement served as a catalyst; the city established a special district in this area for the purpose of realizing unique land use, and while preserving the viaduct, the railway company was able to transfer the floor area ratio corresponding to the land area to the surrounding vicinity.
+In the 90s, this viaduct was caught between a civic group arguing it should be preserved as part of the area's identity and the railway company advocating for its removal.
+The change to a mayor who supported the preservation movement was the catalyst; the city established a special district in this area for the purpose of realizing unique land use, making it possible to preserve the viaduct while allowing the railway company to transfer floor area ratio corresponding to the land area to the surrounding vicinity.

 Toward Sustainable Urban Management